 Will Blockchain kill accounting?

-As the world moves more and more towards digital solutions, it's no surprise that blockchain technology is starting to make inroads into the accounting and finance industries.
+With the world moving to digital solutions, it should come as no surprise that blockchain technology is making inroads into the accountancy profession and finance fields.

 Blockchain provides a secure, decentralized ledger for transactions, and a transparent way of conducting transactions, and this is particularly appealing to businesses and organizations.
 This has significant implications for the accounting and finance industries, which rely on accurate and up-to-date records.